Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 Juli 2025 06.30.56 UTC
+- WIB: Selasa, 29 Juli 2025 09.38.02 UTC
-- WITA: Selasa, 29 Juli 2025 07.30.56 UTC
+- WITA: Selasa, 29 Juli 2025 10.38.02 UTC
-- WIT: Selasa, 29 Juli 2025 08.30.56 UTC
+- WIT: Selasa, 29 Juli 2025 11.38.02 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: nature
+Kategori: technology